IvanBarco/DocChallenge/README.md

-Technologies used in this project are ReactJS, SASS, Linting and Prettier, and with responsive design.
+##Technologies used in this project are ReactJS, SASS, Linting and Prettier, and with responsive design.

+you can also see documentation about of this, following this link => https://www.notion.so/6ca2c755ff12438ba0537fbae1447968?v=bf99b309958141a79c6146d7410255e9 if you don't have acces, let me know on my twitter: https://twitter.com/ivanbarco_20
 ## Available Scripts

 In the project directory, you can run: